 WAFA: Ali's thrirteen, Mazen's eleven.
 And all they think about is videos, internet and friends.
-They each have a phone, and I swear it's been a year since I looked them in the eye.
+They each have a phone and I swear it's been a year since I looked them in the eye.
 Since they look at the screen the whole time they talk to me, I don't recognize them anymore.
-(TO ONE SIDE) I love them a lot, Hugo, of course I do, but sometimes I wish I could take them to Tunisia for a couple of hours, and then, I wouldn't be the least bit afraid to stomp their phones to pieces and slap them sideways to see if they don't look me in the face then.
+They could be a different person and I wouldn't even notice.
+Maybe that's what's happening: families are swapping teenagers and we don't even realize it.
+Since they're doing their own thing.
+(TO ONE SIDE) I love them a lot, Hugo, of course I do, but sometimes I wish I could take them to Tunisia or Egypt or Syria for a couple of hours, and then, I wouldn't be the least bit afraid to stomp their phones to pieces and slap them sideways to see if they don't look me in the face then.
 Oh!
+Speaking of the things we like...
 (PULLS OUT A BOTTLE OF GREY GOOSE VODKA FROM THE GROCERY BAGS SHE BROUGHT) Look what I brought you!